 Goaltender Ken Wregget became a hero in Philadelphia on April 19, 1989.
 He was called into duty when starter Ron Hextall was a last-minute scratch, due to injury, for Game 7 of the Patrick Division Final against the Pittsburgh Penguins.
 Wregget made 39 saves in a 3-1 win to get the Flyers into the next round.
 His only blemish was a second-period goal by Mario Lemieux.

 The final Game 7 that evening was out west as the Mighty Ducks of Anaheim won their first playoff series in franchise history by beating the Phoenix Coyotes 3-0.
-Dave Karpa, Steve Rucchin and Joe Sacco score as Guy Hebert made 31 saves to earn his first-ever postseason shutout.
+Dave Karpa, Steve Rucchin, and Joe Sacco scored as Guy Hebert made 31 saves to earn his first-ever postseason shutout.

-On April 29, 2002, Chris Drury and Alex Tanguay scored goals 54 seconds apart to lead the Colorado Avalanche to a 4-0 victory over the Kings, in Game 7 of the Western Conference Quarterfinals.
+On April 29, 2002, Chris Drury and Alex Tanguay scored goals 54 seconds apart to lead the Colorado Avalanche to a 4-0 victory over the Los Angeles Kings in Game 7 of the Western Conference Quarterfinals.
 Patrick Roy picked up the 21st playoff shutout of his remarkable career.

-Ben Bishop took center stage on April 29, 2015, by making 31 saves in the Tampa Lightning’s 2-0 win over the Detroit Red Wings, in Game 7 of the Eastern Conference First Round.
-A pair of defensemen, Braydon Coburn and Anton Stralman, score as the Lightning marched towards their second Eastern Conference title in franchise history.
+Ben Bishop took center stage on April 29, 2015, by making 31 saves in the Tampa Bay Lightning’s 2-0 win over the Detroit Red Wings in Game 7 of the Eastern Conference First Round.
+Braydon Coburn and Anton Stralman, a pair of defensemen, scored as the Lightning marched towards their second Eastern Conference title in franchise history.

 Odds & Ends

-On April 29, 1965, Elmer “Moose” Vasko scored his second career playoff goal (in seven seasons) and Doug Mohns had a goal and an assist in the third period to lead the Chicago Blackhawks to a 2-1 win over the Canadiens, in Game 6 of the Stanley Cup Finals.
-The Canadiens went on to win Game 7 back in Montreal, two days later.
+On April 29, 1965, Elmer “Moose” Vasko scored his second career playoff goal (in seven seasons), and Doug Mohns had a goal and an assist in the third period to lead the Chicago Blackhawks to a 2-1 win over the Canadiens in Game 6 of the Stanley Cup Final.
+The Canadiens went on to win Game 7 back in Montreal two days later.
 They won all four games played at the Forum in the series by a combined score of 15-2, including three straight shutouts.

-Dino Ciccarelli became the first player in NHL history to ever score a hat trick for three different teams on April 29, 1993.
-After scoring hat tricks previously for the Minnesota North Stars and Washington Capitals, he repeats the feat for the Red Wings.
-He lights the lamp three times on the power play in Detroit’s 7-3 win at the Maple Leafs, in Game 6 of the Norris Division Semifinals.
+Dino Ciccarelli became the first player in NHL history to score a postseason hat trick for three different teams on April 29, 1993.
+After scoring hat tricks previously for the Minnesota North Stars and Washington Capitals, he repeated the feat for the Red Wings.
+He lit the lamp three times on the power play in Detroit’s 7-3 win at the Maple Leafs in Game 6 of the Norris Division Semifinals.

-Later that night, Greg Adams sends the Vancouver Canucks to the Smythe Division Finals with an overtime goal.
-His second goal of the night, 4:30 into extra time, gave the Canucks a series-clinching 4-3 victory over the Winnipeg Jets, in Game 6 of their series.
+Later that night, Greg Adams sent the Vancouver Canucks to the Smythe Division Finals with an overtime goal.
+His second goal of the night, 4:30 into extra time, gave the Canucks a series-clinching 4-3 victory over the Winnipeg Jets in Game 6 of their series.

 The 1994-95 regular season came to an end on April 29, 1995, after the season started late due to a 103-day lockout by owners.
-The Red Wings clinched the 1995 President’s Cup with 4-2 over the Stars, on the day they retired Sid Abel’s number 12 sweater.
-They would make it all the way to the Stanley Cup Final before being swept by the New Jersey Devils.
+The Red Wings clinched the 1995 President’s Cup with 4-2 over the Stars on the day they retired Sid Abel’s No. 12.
+They made it all the way to the Stanley Cup Final before being swept by the New Jersey Devils.

-Benn Ferriero scored just one Stanley Cup playoff goal in his brief NHL career and it was a big one.
-On April 29, 2011, his 24th birthday, he scored in overtime to lead to the San Jose Sharks to a 2-1 victory over the Red Wings, in Game 1 of the Western Conference Semifinals.
-Winning in overtime was nothing new to the Sharks, at that point, as the fourth of their five playoff wins to come after regulation.
+Benn Ferriero scored just one Stanley Cup playoff goal in his brief NHL career, and it was a big one.
+On April 29, 2011, his 24th birthday, he scored in overtime to lead the San Jose Sharks to a 2-1 victory over the Red Wings in Game 1 of the Western Conference Semifinals.
+Winning in overtime was nothing new to the Sharks, at that point, as four of their five playoff wins came after regulation.

 Happy Birthday to You

-Blackhawks captain Jonathan Toews is turning 32 today.
-When he retires, there is no doubt that his number 19 will hang from the United Center rafters.
-He’s won a Calder, Conn Smythe and Selke Trophy to go along with captaining three Stanley Cup-winning teams.
+Blackhawks captain Jonathan Toews is turning 33 today.
+When he retires, there is no doubt that his No. 19 will hang from the United Center rafters.
+He’s won a Calder, Conn Smythe, and Selke Trophy to go along with captaining three Stanley Cup-winning teams.
 He is sixth in scoring, in Blackhawks’ franchise history, with 815 points and eight with 943 games played.